firatkiral/Blender-GANeuralNet/README.md

 JavaScript implementation of Blender-GANeuralNet

-Experiement with genetic algorythm and neural network.
+Experiement with genetic algorithm and neural network.